-Man Booker International Prize finalist Peter Stamm explores what it means to be in the middle of nowhere, in mind and in body.
+Man Booker Prize nominee Peter Stamm explores in his sixth novel what it means to be in the middle of nowhere, in mind and in body.

 Happily married with two children and a comfortable home in a Swiss town, Thomas and Astrid enjoy a glass of wine in their garden on a night like any other.
 Called back to the house by their son’s cries, Astrid goes inside, expecting her husband to join her in a bit.
 But Thomas gets up and, after a brief moment of hesitation, opens the gate and walks out.